nucleuscloud/neosync/docs/docs/connections/postgres.md

 At a bare minimum, this connection requires `CREATE, UPDATE` on all tables that will be written to.
 You will also need to grant permissions to any `sequences`, `triggers`, or `functions` that may be invoked during the insertion or update process.

+> **NB:** If any sequences exist in your database, Neosync will need to be invoked as the owner of those Sequences.
+Neosync resets sequences after truncation and during the post-table sync in order for them to be in a good state for future insertions.
+Postgres has a limitation that only the Sequence owner may do this.
+This is not an issue if using Neosync to create your schemas, but will arise if those sequences were created via a role other than the one being used by Neosync.

 Example: